 Guinea Pigs are playful, social animals which require a large enough space to roam, popcorn and run around in.
 While most pet shops will display guinea pigs in small, plastic cages with minimal space – this is not a suitable or healthy habitat for a guinea pig.
+Your guinea pig cage should be large, secure and well ventilated.
+Below are some tips on making sure your piggies home is up to their standards.

 THE BIGGER THE BETTER!